There is a growing abundance of capital to fund entrepreneurs’ Massively Transformative Purposes (MTPs) and Moonshots.

 The most successful Kickstarter to date, Pebble Time, raised over $20 million in 37 days, with $7.4 million in the first day alone.

-Even the Oculus Rift, the product responsible for making VR a household name, was funded initially via a Kickstarter project.
+Even the Oculus Rift, the product responsible for making Virtual Reality a household name, was funded initially via a Kickstarter project.

 Equity crowdfunding is also taking off tremendously, with worldwide volume exceeding $4 billion in 2016 and expected to grow $20 billion by 2020, surpassing worldwide angel capital.